szl0144/Age_of_Information_in_Struct2depth/README.md

 ### <p align="center">Age of Information (AoI) in Depth Prediction</p>

 This is a revised version of model [struct2depth](https://github.com/tensorflow/models/tree/archive/research/struct2depth) using PyTorch library to evaluate the influence of AoI in monocular video depth prediction.
 We mainly do the changes in the following:<br>
-1. We change the predicted image from the second one to the last one in the 3 RGB image sequences.<br>
+1. We change the predicted image from the second one to the last one in the 3 RGB image sequences for model training.<br>
-2. We add an time age with a range of (0,20)*20/fps to the target predicted image when we create the input dataset.<br>
+2. We add a time age with a range of (0,20)*20/fps to the target predicted image when we create the input dataset.<br>
-3. We combine the dataset loader and model training into one interface [main.py](https://github.com/szl0144/Age_of_Information_in_Depth_Prediction/blob/master/main.py)<br>
+3. We combine the dataset loading and model training into one interface [main.py](https://github.com/szl0144/Age_of_Information_in_Depth_Prediction/blob/master/main.py)<br>
+4. We add a breakpoint of AoI for model training to solve the problem of 12 hours running time limit of Google Colab<br>
+The structure of the model is in the following figure<br>

 <div align=center><img width="550" height="300" src=./misc/model.png></div>